bredeson/Dioscorea-alata-genomics/README.md

 # *Dioscorea alata* genomics data and scripts

 ## Description
-This repository contains scripts and data from the *Dioscorea alata* cv.
+This repository contains scripts and data from the *Dioscorea alata* var.
 TDa95/00328 genome assembly v2 and population genetic analysis manuscript:

 - Bredeson, Lyons, et al. Chromosome evolution and the genetic basis of agronomically important traits in greater yam. *Nat Comm*. (in review)